kiedtl/ircbot/README.md

 channels of the `irc.tilde.chat` IRC network.

 ## faq
-- **Q**: why does this implement features already present in BitBot?
+- **Q**: why does this implement features already present in other bots?
-	- **A**: so that I can use this on servers/channels without BitBot.
+	- **A**: so that I can use this on servers/channels without those bots.

 ## credits